kalpana-da/hubspot-custom-modules/Lead Generation Form/README.md

 ---

-# 17. Responsive Behavior
+# 16. Responsive Behavior

+The module is designed for desktop, tablet and mobile layouts.

 ### Desktop

-Two fields in the same form row can display side by side:
+Two fields in the same HubSpot Form row can appear side by side:

 ```text
 First Name              Last Name